rakesh-4482/LearnToCode/Onlinecompiler/backend/AI_FEATURES.md

-# AI Features in ByteSmith
+# AI Features in LearnToCode

-This document provides an overview of the AI-powered features in ByteSmith and how to set them up.
+This document provides an overview of the AI-powered features in LearnToCode and how to set them up.

 ## Features